kohana/database/guide/database/query/prepared.md

 The [DB::query] method is just a shortcut that creates a new [Database_Query] class for us, to allow method chaining.
 The query contains a `:user` parameter, which we will get to in a second.

-The first parameter is the type of query.
-This is done for compatibility reasons for drivers, and to determine the return type.
+The first parameter of [DB::query] is the type of query.
+It should be `Database::SELECT`, `Database::INSERT`, `Database::UPDATE`, or `Database::DELETE`.
+This is done for compatibility reasons for drivers, and to easily determine what `execute()` should return.

 The second parameter is the query itself.
-You should use parameters, rather than trying to concatenate your query and variables together.
+Rather than trying to concatenate your query and variables together, you should make use of [Database_Query::param].
+This will make your queries much easier to mantain, and will escape the values to prevent [SQL injection](http://wikipedia.org/wiki/SQL_Injection).

 ## Parameters